Kim Chae-yeon (figure skater): 2021–2022 season: International junior debut

-2022–2023 season
+2022–2023 season: JGP Final bronze, breakout senior season

 Kim opened her season back on the Junior Grand Prix circuit at the 2022 JGP Poland I, the first of two JGP events held in Gdańsk.
 She placed third in both segments of competition to win the bronze medal overall behind Japanese competitors Mao Shimada and Mone Chiba.
 The following week, Kim made her international senior debut at the 2022 CS Finlandia Trophy in Espoo.
 She placed third in the short program and second in the free skate, setting new personal bests in both segments of competition, as well as overall, to win the silver medal between compatriot Kim Ye-lim and Georgian skater Anastasiia Gubanova.
 The week after that, she competed at her second Junior Grand Prix assignment, the 2022 JGP Italy.
 After winning the short program in Egna, she took the silver medal behind Japan's Hana Yoshida, in the process qualifying for the 2022–23 Junior Grand Prix Final.

 At the Junior Grand Prix Final in Turin, Kim placed third in the short program despite one of her triple jumps being deemed a quarter short of rotation.
 She was narrowly third as well in the free skate, winning the bronze medal.
-Kim and silver medalist Shin Ji-a were the first Korean women to medal at the event since Kim Yu-na in 2005.
-She noted that Kim Yu-na had inspired her to begin skating, saying "I tried to learn her choreography and her jumping technique, she is my role model."
+Kim and silver medalist Shin Ji-a were the first Korean women to medal at the event since Yuna Kim in 2005.
+She noted that Yuna Kim had inspired her to begin skating, saying "I tried to learn her choreography and her jumping technique, she is my role model."

 Kim finished fourth at the 2023 South Korean Championships.
 However, with national champion Shin ineligible for international senior competition, South Korea's third berths at senior ISU championships were assigned to Kim.
 Competing at the 2023 Four Continents Championships in Colorado Springs, Kim placed third in the short program with a new personal best score of 71.39, winning a bronze small medal.
 She had the highest technical score in the segment.
 Fifth in the free skate with errors on both her triple flip attempts, she dropped to fourth place overall, 2.59 points behind bronze medalist Chiba.

+At the 2023 World Championships in Saitama, Kim finished twelfth in the short program after stepping out of her opening triple Lutz, missing the intended triple-triple combination.
+Although she was able to tack on a triple toe loop to the back end of her triple flip later in the program, the second jump was deemed underrotated by the technical panel.
+Following her performance, Kim stated that she was "very, very nervous" heading into the short program, although "happy about the great support from fans."
+In the free skate held two days later, Kim set a new personal best of 139.45 points after landing seven clean triple jumps including a triple Lutz-triple toe combination and earning Level 4s on all of her spins and footwork.
+For her performance, she received a small bronze medal for the free skate, vaulting herself up to sixth place overall.